diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 1. Build application limits definition in a way that is independent from the Rails application.
 1. Build tooling that produce consistent behavior and results across programming languages
 1. Maintain consistent features and behavior across SaaS and self-managed codebase.
+1. Be mindful about a cognitive load added by the hierarchical limits, aim to reduce it.

 ## Iterations